 |Tendency to Vocalize||Medium|

 History of the Burmese

+All sources agree that the “founding mother” of the Burmese breed was Wong Mau, a cat who was brought to America from Burma by a sailor in 1930 and given to Dr. Joseph G. Thompson of San Francisco.
 Wong Mau was described as being walnut brown with darker points, having a more compact body than a Siamese, and possessing a shorter tail.
-Her unique appearance led Dr. Thompson to a breeding program in which Wong Mau was mated to Tai Mau, a Seal Point Siamese.
+Her unique appearance led Dr. Thompson to a breeding program in which Wong Mau was mated to Tai Mau, a seal point Siamese.
 Some kittens more closely resembled the Siamese breed and some looked more Burmese.
 Wong Mau was then bred to a son and kittens of a few different colors resulted, some brown, some dark brown.
 The dark brown kittens became the foundation of the Burmese breed.

 Common Health Problems

 Burmese are generally healthy, but they can develop an inherited disease called hypokalemia, which causes skeletal muscle weakness.
 There is a simple DNA test to look familial episodic hypokalemic polymyopathy (the full name of the disorder).
 It is episodic in nature and can affect the whole animal or may be localized to the neck or limb muscles.
 As a result, affected cats tend to have problems walking and holding their head correctly.

 In addition to hypokalemia, some of the conditions they can be prone to include:

 Responsible breeders test their lines for these diseases and offer a health guarantee as part of the sale of their kittens.
 It is always wise to buy from a breeder who provides a written health guarantee.

 Diet and Nutrition